The Zanuck Company

 The Zanuck Company (formerly The Zanuck/Brown Company) was an American motion picture production company that was active from July 10, 1972 to 2016.
-It is responsible for such blockbusters as Jaws, The Sting, Cocoon, Driving Miss Daisy, Charlie and the Chocolate Factory and Alice in Wonderland.
+It is responsible for such blockbusters as Jaws, The Sting, Cocoon, Driving Miss Daisy, Road to Perdition, Charlie and the Chocolate Factory and Alice in Wonderland.

 History

 The Zanuck/Brown Company

 In 1972, after a successful partnership at both 20th Century Fox and Warner Bros., Richard D. Zanuck and David Brown, left to form their own production company, The Zanuck/Brown Company.
 Later that year, Zanuck/Brown signed a five-year production deal with Universal Pictures.

 In 1974, Zanuck/Brown produced The Sting, starring Paul Newman, Robert Redford, and Robert Shaw.
 The film won seven Academy Awards, including Best Picture.

 In 1975, Zanuck/Brown produced Jaws, directed by Steven Spielberg and starring Roy Scheider, Robert Shaw, and Richard Dreyfuss.
 The film, which won three Academy Awards, became the first summer blockbuster.
 It was number 1 at the box office for fourteen consecutive weeks and made history as the first motion picture to gross more than $100 million.

 In 1979, Lili Fini Zanuck joined the company and was instrumental in developing many of its future film projects.

 In 1980, The Zanuck/Brown Company moved to 20th Century-Fox where it produced The Verdict, starring Paul Newman and James Mason, followed by Cocoon, directed by Ron Howard and starring Hume Cronyn, Brian Dennehy, Steve Guttenberg, Jessica Tandy, and Linda Harrison.
 On April 20, 1983, after he spent three years working at 20th Century-Fox, feeling it was "unhappy" with the agreement, the duo had moved to Warner Bros., and the new Zanuck-Brown agreement enabled the organization to produce two and a half films per year and the team will go directly to then-Warner Bros. executive Robert A. Daley.
 After three years working at Warner Bros., the duo shifted ties to production studio Metro-Goldwyn-Mayer (MGM), for an overall production agreement whereas the upcoming Z/B projects gave them access to MGM's slate.